-- A guest is not dependent upon us -- we are dependent upon him (or her). - ▶ A guest is NEVER an interruption of our work he or she is the purpose of it. - A guest does us a favor when he or she comes here -- we are not doing the guest a favor by serving them. - ▶ A guest is part of our business -- not an outsider. - ▶ A guest is not a cold statistic he or she is a flesh and blood human being with feelings and emotions, like our own. - A guest is a person who brings us his or her wants -- it is our job to fill those wants. - A guest is deserving of the most courteous and attentive treatment we can give them. - ▶ A guest is the lifeblood of Jonathan's Restaurant.
+- ▶ A guest is not dependent upon us -- we are dependent upon him (or her). - ▶ A guest is NEVER an interruption of our work he is the purpose of it. - ▶ A guest does us a favor when he comes here -- we are not doing him a favor by serving him. - ▶ A guest is part of our business -- not an outsider. - ▶ A guest is not a cold statistic -- he is a flesh and blood human being with feelings and emotions, like our own. - ▶ A guest is a person who brings us his wants -- it is our job to fill those wants. - ▶ A guest is deserving of the most courteous and attentive treatment we can give him. - ▶ A guest is the lifeblood of the Wurst Haus German Deli & Restaurant.